Last Revision Date: March 1, 2023

 We use your Personal Information for any one or more of the following purposes:

-(a) to allow you to register with us to create an account or profile within our Sites;
+(a) to allow you to register with us to create an account or profile within our Sites and when receiving our services;

-(b) to operate, maintain and improve our Sites;
+(b) to operate, maintain and improve our Sites and services;

 (c) to conduct market research analyses;

-(e) to prevent or investigate actual or suspected fraud, hacking, infringement, or other misconduct involving our Sites;
+(e) to prevent or investigate actual or suspected fraud, hacking, infringement, or other misconduct involving our Sites or services;

 (f) to respond to customer service and technical support inquiries, troubleshoot problems, investigate incidents, and handle complaints;

-(l) to enable us to deliver information to SNS when you use or access our Site through such SNS; and
+(m) to enable us to deliver information to SNS when you use or access our Sites or services through such SNS; and

 Advertising of Third Party Products and Services.
 We may share (i) Aggregated Information; (ii) Anonymous Information; and (iii) certain technical information with third party advertisers for their direct marketing purposes, including, without limitation, to develop and deliver targeted advertising in our Sites and on the websites of third parties.